-The Executive Office for Immigration Review has the authority to impose disciplinary sanctions on attorneys or accredited representatives who violate rules of professional conduct in practice before the Immigration Courts, the Board of Immigration Appeals, and the Department of Homeland Security.
-See 8 C.F.R. §§ 1003.1(d)(2)(iii), 1003.1(d)(5),1003.101-106, 292.3.
+The Executive Office for Immigration Review has the authority to impose disciplinary sanctions on attorneys, recognized organizations, and accredited representatives who violate rules of professional conduct in practice before the Immigration Courts, the Board of Immigration Appeals, and the Department of Homeland Security.
+See 8 C.F.R. §§ 1003.1(d)(2)(iii), 1003.1(d)(5),1003.101-111, 292.3.
 See also Matter of Gadda, 23 I&N Dec.
 645 (BIA 2003).

-Generally, discipline of practitioners is initiated by the filing of a complaint.
+Generally, discipline of practitioners and recognized organizations is initiated by the filing of a complaint.
 See Chapter 10.5 (Filing a Complaint).
-Any individual, including Immigration Judges, may file a complaint about the conduct of a practitioner.
+Any individual, including Immigration Judges, may file a complaint about the conduct of a practitioner or recognized organization.

-10.2 Definition of Practitioner
+10.2 Definition of Practitioner and Recognized Organization

-For purposes of this Chapter, "practitioner" refers to an alien's attorney or representative, as defined in 8 C.F.R. §§ 1001.1(f) and 1001.1(j), respectively.
+For purposes of this Chapter, "practitioner" refers to an alien's attorney or representative, as defined in 8 C.F.R. §§ 1001.1(f) and 1001.1(j), 1292.1(a)(4), respectively.
 The term "representative" refers to non-attorneys authorized to practice before the Immigration Courts and the Board of Immigration Appeals, including law students and law graduates, reputable individuals, accredited representatives, accredited officials, and persons formerly authorized to practice.
-See 8 C.F.R. §§ 1001.1(j), 1292.1(a) - (b).
+See 8 C.F.R. §§ 1001.1(j), 1292.1(a)-(b).
 See also Chapter 2 (Appearances Before the Immigration Court).